Bulat-Ziganshin/Compression-Research/mtf/readme.md

 for (int rank=0; rank<8; rank++)
     if (mtf[rank] == symbol)  {outbuf[i] = rank;  mtf[0] = symbol;  goto next_symbol;}
     ...
 // Oh, we've found symbol with rank>=8.
-It will shift in at mtf[0] and mtf[7] are going to leave the queue.
+It will shift in at mtf[0], while mtf[7] is going to leave the queue.
 *tempbuf++ = {i, symbol, mtf[7]}
 mtf[0] = symbol
 ```